-Soft and buttery inside, crisp cheesy outside, these savory spinach and cheese biscuits make the perfect breakfast topped with a fried egg, or just dripping with butter!
+Soft and buttery inside, crisp cheesy outside, these savory spinach and cheese breakfast biscuits make the perfect breakfast topped with a fried egg, or just dripping with butter!

 Links in this post are affiliate links.
 It does not cost you anything and helps maintain the free information on this site, as well as answer the questions of “what brand do you use?”
 Please know I never personally recommend any product or service I wouldn’t use on my own family.